Is Cream Cheese Good or Bad For Bodybuilding? (Pros & Cons)

 2. High in Saturated Fats

-Additionally, saturated fats are harder to digest, which means that you could end up having gastric problems when you eat cream cheese.
+Additionally, saturated fats are harder to digest, which means you could have an upset stomach if you consume too much.

 Can You Eat Cream Cheese Before Workouts?